helloworldless/davidagood.com/content/blog/monolith-for-the-win/index.md

 evolve into microservices once you know you need it.
 So why does everyone ignore this advice and reach for microservices, even when building a system from scratch?
-Is microservices the engineer's hammer?
+Are microservices the modern software engineer's hammer?

-// TODO - add quotes/sources

 A few things come to mind: